simplex-chat/simplex-chat/simplex-messaging.md

 - defines only message-passing protocol:
-  - transport agnostic - the protocol does not define how clients connect to the servers and does not require persistent connections.
-While a generic term "command" is used, it can be implemented in various ways - TCP connection, HTTP requests, messages over (web)sockets, etc..
+  - transport agnostic - the protocol does not define how clients connect to the servers.
+It can be implemented over any ordered data stream channel: TCP connection, HTTP with long polling, websockets, etc..
   - not semantic - the protocol does not assign any meaning to connections and messages.
 While on the application level the connections and messages can have different meaning (e.g., for messages: text or image chat message,